coder/docs/admin/satellites/geo-dns.md

        - "coder.example.com"
    ```

-1. In each satellite helm values file:
+1. In *each* of your satellite deployments' Helm values file:

-    1. Set `coderd.satellite.accessURL` to your primary access URL, which is the name of the global load balancer in front of Coder deployments (this value is used
+    1. Set `coderd.satellite.accessURL` to your primary access URL, which is the
+       name of the global load balancer in front of Coder deployments (this
-       as the default URL)
+       value will be used as the default URL)

     1. Set `coderd.alternateHostnames` to your satellite's specific hostname and
        your GeoDNS hostname: